samholt13/Capstone-Project-Internet-Forum-Mental-Health-Risk-Prediction/README.md

 ![Baseline Modelling Results](https://github.com/samholt13/GA_Capstone_Project/blob/master/Images/download-2.png)
 * Most of the evaluated models achieved higher accuracy than baseline, though low recall scores show missing the point of the project!
+* Recall is important here as it reflects the number of positive results predicted by the model vs. all actual positive results (True positive / (True positive + False negative))
+* High accuracy but low recall this implies the model is essentially ignoring the positive results and predicting everything as negative for the target, basically identifying very few users for mental health risk

 **Optimising through Sampling**
-* To attempt to improve the recall for my models I created a class (TinyTarget, patent pending) to evaluate several under and over sampling techniques:
+* To attempt to improve the recall for my models I created a class (TinyTarget) to evaluate several under and over sampling techniques:
  * Random undersampling, TomekLinks, NeighbourhoodClean, NearMiss, SMOTE upsampling, random oversampling, ADASYN
  * Results show a significant improvement in recall in the majority of instances, though decreasing accuracy as recall improves:

  ![Modelling Results after Sampling Techniques Implemented](https://github.com/samholt13/GA_Capstone_Project/blob/master/Images/download-3.png)

  * The models I would take forward to gridsearch evaluation would be those with accuracy > 80% and recall > 50%
- * Unfortunately due to time constraints (and processing power) I elected to stop before the girdsearch step

  ### Summary & Next Steps
  * Overall the evaluated models offer potential for identifying mental health risk in internet forum users